 Lynette Wahlstrom joined our staff as Director of Music in July 2009.
 Lynette has led the FBC Senior Choir in major choral works by Dvorak, Brahms, Faure as well as anthems ranging from Rennaissance to modern choral literature.
 The Congregation at First Baptist commissioned an original composition by Halifax-born composer Cy Giacomin entitled “Ye Shall Live”.
 This commissioned work was presented on Easter Sunday, 2010, for the 60th Anniversary of the opening of the current Church building.
 Lynette also directs the Men’s Choir “Men Without Jackets”, the Children’s Choirs – “Songsters” and “Marshmallow”.

 Ms. Wahlstrom’s credentials include a Bachelor of Music from Brandon University, a Licentiate in Piano Performance from McGill University, a Master of Music in Piano Performance from the University of Montreal, as well as a Master of Music in Piano Accompaniment from McGill University.
-She previously has been the Music Director/Organist at Beaconsfield United Church, Westmount Park United Church and St. Clement’s Anglican Church, Verdun.
-Lynette will continue as a member of Dalhousie University’s Department of Music as Collaborative Pianist in addition to her duties here.
+She previously has been the Music Director/Organist at Beaconsfield United Church, Westmount Park United Church and St. Clement’s Anglican Church, Verdun and as a member of Dalhousie University’s Department of Music as Collaborative Pianist.
+She currently accompanies the Halifax Camerata Choir in addition to her duties here at First Baptist.